Wicked (musical): Other international productions

 A Dutch-language production began previews at the Circustheater in The Hague on October 26, 2011, and was produced by Joop van den Ende Theaterproducties/Stage Entertainment.
 Official opening took place on November 6.
 Willemijn Verkaik reprised her role of Elphaba from the German productions, becoming the first actress to play the role in two different languages.
 The first Korean-language production began performances in Seoul on November 22, 2013.
 It ran at the Charlotte Theater until October 5, 2014.
-In November 2015, the company "Time For Fun", a leading company in the entertainment market in Latin America, announced the first Portuguese adaptation of the musical to open in Brazil.
-The show debuted in March 2016 at the Renault Theatre in São Paulo and is performed on the largest stage that the musical has been mounted on yet.
+The first Portuguese adaptation of the musical debuted in March 2016 at the Renault Theatre in São Paulo, Brazil, and was performed on the largest stage to that date.
 The production closed on December 18, 2016..

-At the end of 2020, while all Wicked productions worldwide were halted due to the outbreak of the COVID-19 virus, a third Korean production of the show was announced on November 14.
-The show started previews in Seoul's Blue Square Theater three months later on February 12, 2021, and was the first Wicked performance worldwide after the COVID-19 shutdown.
-The production opened on February 16, 2021, and played until May 2, 2021.
-It then transferred to Busan's Dream Theater, where it ran from May 20, 2021, until its closing date on June 27, 2021.
+A production that started previews in Seoul, South Korea's Blue Square Theater on February 12, 2021, was the first Wicked performance worldwide after the COVID-19 shutdown.
+The production opened on February 16 and played until May 2, 2021.
+It then transferred to Busan's Dream Theater, where it ran from May 20 until June 27, 2021.

 Non-replica productions

-A condensed thirty-minute adaptation of Wicked played at Universal Studios Japan in Osaka, Japan in 2006.
+A condensed thirty-minute adaptation of Wicked played at Universal Studios Japan in Osaka, Japan from 2006 to 2011.
 Australian actress Jemma Rix was once again part of the original cast of the show, alternating the role of Elphaba with Jillian Giaachi and Taylor Jordan.
 The show opened on July 12, 2006, and featured the preliminary storyline of Act 1 but the characters of Fiyero, Madame Morrible, Boq, Nessarose and Doctor Dillamond were absent, with considerable changes in the show's sets and costumes.
 The production closed on January 11, 2011.

 Another new staging opened at the City Theatre in Helsinki, Finland, on August 26, 2010.
 Directed by Hans Berndtsson and choreographed by Rebecca Evanne, the cast included Maria Ylipää as Elphaba and Anna-Maija Tuokko as Glinda.

 The second European production ran in Copenhagen, Denmark from January 12 until May 29, 2011, and was presented by Det Ny Teater.
 It starred Maria Lucia Heiberg Rosenberg as Elphaba and Annette Heick as Glinda.

 A revival in Brazil had a limited run, starting March 9, 2023, at the Santander Theater, in São Paulo, produced by Atelier de Cultura.
 Lead actresses from the 2016 run Myra Ruiz and Fabi Bang reprised their roles as Elphaba and Glinda, respectively.
-Their co-stars included Tiago Barbosa as Fiyero,Marcelo Médici as The Wizard, Diva Menner as Madame Morrible, Cleto Baccic as Doctor Dillamond, Nayara Venancio as Nessarose and Dante Paccola as Boq.
+Their co-stars included Tiago Barbosa as Fiyero, Marcelo Médici as The Wizard, Diva Menner as Madame Morrible, Cleto Baccic as Doctor Dillamond, Nayara Venancio as Nessarose and Dante Paccola as Boq.
 Ruiz and Bang voiced Elphaba and Glinda in the dubbing for the 2024 film adaptation of the show.
+A remount of the 2023 Brazilian production, produced by Broadway Entertainment Group, opened in Riyadh, Saudi Arabia, in December 2025.
+The production subsequently toured to Bahrain, Dubai, and Mumbai, closing in March 2026.
+This marked the first time Wicked had been performed in both the Middle East and India.
+The cast featured Rebekah Lowings as Elphaba, Eve Shauna-Wilson as Glinda, and Michael Mather as Fiyero.